Installing the Eagle 1 on a trailer (1)

 To install the Eagle 1 onto most light equipment, such as a trailer, you’ll have to connect the device to the trailer’s battery.

-First, secure the device to the trailer using self-tapping screws through the 4 mounting holes, attaching the device on the outside of the battery well, and stringing the cable through the hole in the metal dividing plate.
+First, secure the device to the trailer using self-tapping screws through the 4 mounting holes, attach the device to the outside of the battery well, and string the cable through the hole in the metal dividing plate.

 Installing the Eagle 1 on a trailer (2)

-After stringing the cable through the metal plate take care that it is not pinched by the closing of the cover.
+After stringing the cable through the metal plate take care that the closing of the cover does not pinch it.

 Installing the Eagle 1 on a trailer (3)